 1.)
 If I were single right now, having a dog would be the best way to meet women.
 Even more so than when you are walking around with a newborn, strangers will come up to you and talk to you about your dog.
 They will even bend down and pet your dog, and not mind if your dog licks their face.
 I’ve never seen anyone bend down and pet a baby, and I can only imagine what would happen if they did and the baby licked their face.

-Many attractive women have come up to me while I was walking my dog in a park or on a trail and started warm, familiar conversations with me, simply because I had a dog.
+Many attractive women have approached me while I walk my dog, in a park or on a trail, and started warm, familiar conversations with me, simply because I had a dog.
 It’s true.
 If I were single, my dog would be bringing home the strange.

 2.)
 Everyone’s dog is good with kids.
 When you’re at a park where there are dogs and kids, and the dog people are communing with one another, inevitably in the description an owner will give of their pet will include some variation on the following: ‘Oh, and Blue is great with kids.’
 I hear this all the time.
 Sometimes people will ask if a person’s dog is good with kids, other times an owner will volunteer the information for no reason.
 There doesn’t have to be a kid around for miles.
 It can be two sterile couples who hate kids and have never seen a kid in their life standing around talking about a dog, and the owner will say, ‘Oh, Blue loves kids.’ and the person listening will nod approvingly.